MayaVi

 MayaVi is a scientific data visualizer written in Python, which uses VTK and provides a GUI via Tkinter.
 MayaVi was developed by Prabhu Ramachandran, is free and distributed under the BSD License.
 It is cross-platform and runs on any platform where both Python and VTK are available (almost any Unix, Mac OS X, or Windows).
 MayaVi is pronounced as a single name, "Ma-ya-vee", meaning "magical" in Sanskrit.
 The code of MayaVi has nothing in common with that of Autodesk Maya or the Vi text editor.

 The latest version of MayaVi, called Mayavi2, is a component of the Enthought suite of scientific Python programs.
-It differs from the original MayaVi by its strong focus on making not only an interactive program, but also a reusable component for 3D plotting in Python.
+It differs from the original MayaVi by its strong focus on making an interactive program and a reusable component for 3D plotting in Python.
 Although it exposes a slightly different interface and API than the original MayaVi, it now has more features.